 Generally speaking, it’s an insurance company that’s going to pay on your claim.
 Insurance companies are businesses and they’re out to make money, not pay it out.
 They will go to great lengths to avoid paying your claim, including blaming you for the accident and trying to show you’re not that hurt.

-The best way to fight these insurance companies is to hire a personal injury lawyer.
-The right injury attorney knows how to fight back against non-payment tactics by bullying insurers, and get you the compensation you deserve.
-An injury attorney is your best shot at getting a significant settlement for the medical bills and other damages you’ve suffered.
+The best way to fight these insurance companies is to hire a car accident attorney.
+The right car accident attorney knows how to fight back against non-payment tactics by bullying insurers, and get you the compensation you deserve.
+A car accident attorney is your best shot at getting a significant settlement for the medical bills and other damages you’ve suffered.

 If you’re in South Carolina and you need help with a car accident case, don’t try to go it alone.
-Contact Harris and Graves Personal Injury Attorneys for a free consultation today.
+Contact the car accident attorneys at Harris and Graves for a free consultation today.